-\$3 trillion in U.S. real output in 2015 relative to the counterfactual in which the slowdown had not occurred.
-In this article, we aimed to provide an overview of the current state of knowledge on the causes and descriptive characteristics of the slowdown.
+The post-2004 U.S. productivity slowdown resulted in a decline of some \$3 trillion in U.S. real output in 2015 relative to the counterfactual in which the slowdown had not occurred.
+In this report, we aimed to provide an overview of the current state of knowledge on the causes and descriptive characteristics of the slowdown.
 We summarized recent trends in U.S. productivity measures and identified the proximate sources of the slowdown in a standard growth accounting framework.
 We presented new findings on the industry sources of the slowdown based on the CSLS labour productivity growth decomposition.
 We reviewed the extensive literature aimed at explaining the slowdown.